sendgrid/docs/styleguide.md

 Please use PNG, GIF, or JPG files.
 Give the screenshots unique, meaningful names, obeying a specific format, such as general_settings_privacy.
 Avoid spaces, uppercase letters, and excessively long names.

+### Location:

+Images should be located in the following directory:

+docs/static/img/

 ### Size and resolution:

 When possible, try to take screenshots at a size that is twice what it will need to be on the page.